oatlog/oatlog/doc/planning_report/main.typ

 === Primitives, Collections and Primitive Functions.
 Primitives represent a specific value instead of a set of equivalent expressions.
 Collections are Primitives that can contain e-classes (for example `Set<Math>`) and Primitive Functions are Functions from Primitives to Primitives.
-A key property of primitives is that they can not be unified/merged, unless the values are the same.
+A key property of primitives is that they can not be unified/merged unless the values are the same.
-While Collections can not be merged, they can become equal when the e-classes that they contain are unified.
+While Collections can not be merged, they can become equal when the e-classes they contain are unified.
 It is unclear if they have a solid theoretical foundation, as papers for egg @egg nor egglog @egglog barely mention them or go into any depth.
 This is discussed more in @primitiveimpl.